rtzbyte/pms-api/source/index.html.md

 - to stress test our PMS connectivity API's
 - to discuss feedback on what features & builds are desirable for PMS providers
-- to discuss commercial strategies on how we can help PMS's scale
+- to discuss segments of the HUB that will help PMS's scale

+Come to Amsterdam with your developers on your own expense to work on an experimental API with no guarantee of commercial success.

+Sounds fun, right?

 # Test Environments
 To start, you'll be given access to the following sandboxes: